Sunscreen: Ratings of Sources

-Our AssessmentPaula Begoun's retail website -- namely the Beautypedia section -- is an excellent resource for research on nearly every type of cosmetic product, including sunscreen.
+Our AssessmentPaula Begoun's retail website -- namely the Beautypedia Reviews section -- is an excellent resource for research on nearly every type of cosmetic product, including sunscreen.
 She rates sunscreens based on ingredients, clinical trials and government resources.
 Information on common ingredients found in sunscreens is provided.
 Begoun also discusses effectiveness, possible risks (e.g., skin irritation) and value.
 Because there are more than 50 products all given the same rating of Best, it's impossible to identify just the very highest-rated products.

 by Editors of Consumer Reports

 Our AssessmentEditors test the UVA protection levels in spray, lotion and ultra-high SPF sunscreen, as well as stain factor and SPF.
 Editors say there is a gap between claimed and measured SPF values.
-Furthermore, at least one formula that has performed well in the past did not perform as well in this year's tests.
 Each sunscreen is rated from poor to excellent and includes an overall score from 0 to 100.
-Six of those tested are recommended by editors, who warn that sunscreen sprays are under review by the Food and Drug Administration for safety concerns and should not be used on children.
+Seven of the 23 tested are recommended by editors.